neelsoumya/special_topics_unconventional_AI/README.md

 These approaches can be used to develop techniques that can inspire explainable AI.

+We will also read science fiction stories to understand the philosophy and ethics of AI!

 ### Talk describing this topic

 * Short introductory talk